David BoothChairman & Co-Chief Executive Officer

 Dimensional Fund Advisors

 David Booth, a founder of Dimensional Fund Advisors in 1981, is the firm's Chairman and Co-Chief Executive Officer.

 David has written numerous articles, including "Diversification Returns and Asset Management" with Eugene F. Fama, which won a Graham and Dodd Award of Excellence from the Financial Analysts Journal in 1992.

 The University of Chicago Booth School of Business was named in honor of David, where he also serves as a lifetime member of the school's business advisory council.
-David is a member of the board of trustees of the University of Chicago and the University of Kansas Endowment Association, and he is on the board of directors of Georgetown University.
-He is also on the board of overseers for the Becker Friedman Institute.
+David is a member of the board of trustees of the University of Chicago, University of Kansas Endowment Association, and and Museum of Modern Art in New York.
+He is also on the board of directors of Georgetown University and the board of overseers for the Becker Friedman Institute.

 David received his MBA from the University of Chicago in 1971.
 He also holds an MS and a BA from the University of Kansas.